mcmonkeyprojects/SwarmUI/docs/Command Line Arguments.md

 `--proxy-region` | (None) | If specified, sets the proxy (ngrok/cloudflared) region.
 If unspecified, defaults to closest.
 `--ngrok-basic-auth` | (None) | If specified, sets an ngrok basic-auth requirement to access.
 `--launch_mode` | `none` | Can be used to override the 'LaunchMode' server setting.

+# Environment Variables (EnvVars)

+Swarm itself does not use any environment variables for anything.

+If you need to set environment variables for the Comfy backend - just set them before launching Swarm.
+Any envvars set for Swarm will be automatically transferred down to the backend process when it's launched.